Banks and Financial Services

 One of these was the recent story of Charlotte Morgan, a young Londoner, who in late August went, as she often did, to work out at her local gym in Chiswick, west London.

-She soon found out that this had happened to other gym users too: it was an organised theft.
+She soon found out that this had happened to other gym users too.
+It was an organised theft.

-Within hours the thieves had gone on spending sprees around London, spending £3,000 in one Apple store alone, thousands more at other shops.
+Within hours the thieves had gone on spending sprees around London, spending £3,000 in one Apple store alone, and thousands more at other shops.

-Once she realised that she had been targeted in this way – not easy when you suddenly have no phone to communicate with, no card to pay for travel or goods with and can’t get into your own home to access other computer equipment – Charlotte was initially partially reassured that all the thieves would be able to take was what had been in her current account.
+Once she realised she had been targeted in this way — not easy when you suddenly have no phone to communicate with, no card to pay for travel or goods with, and can’t get into your own home to access other computer equipment — Charlotte was initially partially reassured that all the thieves would be able to take was what had been in her current account.

-She was understandably shocked and devastated – but also mystified.
+She was understandably shocked and devastated, but also mystified.

 It wasn’t until later that she found out how they had done it.

-Charlotte explained: “ A bank security expert explained to me how the scam is likely to have happened.
-Once the thief had my debit card, they didn’t need my smartphone — just the Sim card, which can be popped out of the side and inserted into another phone.
+Charlotte explained: “A bank security expert explained to me how the scam is likely to have happened.
+Once the thief had my debit card, they didn’t need my smartphone — just the SIM card, which can be popped out of the side and inserted into another phone.

 “This bypasses thumbprint security and facial recognition.
 It’s the digital equivalent of an open window in a house.